Iraqi Air Force: History

-The first 10 years: 1931-1941
+The first 10 years: 1931–1941

 The Iraqi Air Force considers its founding day as 22 April 1931.
 This day, the first Royal Iraqi Air Force (RIrAF) pilots returned to the country from training in the United Kingdom together with the air force's first aircraft: five de Havilland Gipsy Moths.
 These formed No. 1 Squadron, based at RAF Hinaidi.
 Before the creation of the new air force, the RAF Iraq Command was in charge of all British Armed Forces elements in Iraq in the 1920s and early 1930s.
 The RIrAF consisted of five pilots, aeronautics students trained at the RAF College Cranwell, and 32 aircraft mechanics.
-The original five pilots were Natiq Mohammed Khalil al-Tay, Mohammed Ali Jawad, Hafdhi Aziz, Akrem Mushtaq, and Musa Ali.
-The RIrAF saw its first combats as early as October 1931, against Kurdish insurgents in the north of the country.
+The original five pilots selected for aircraft training in 1929 were Natiq Mohammed Khalil al-Tay, Mohammed Ali Jawad, Hafdhi Aziz, Akrem Mushtaq, and Musa Ali.
+Later, Mahmud Salman and Atif Najib joined from the Army in 1931 The RIrAF saw its first combats as early as October 1931, against Kurdish insurgents in the north of the country.
 It was during operations against the Kurds that the air force suffered its first combat loss, when a DH.60 collided with a mountain near Barzan in April 1932, killing both crew members.
 That year, the Gipsy Moths were reinforced by three more DH.60Ts and three de Havilland Puss Moths.
 The next year, eight de Havilland Dragons were delivered, and in 1934, the first out of a total of 34 Hawker Audaxes (named Nisr in Iraqi service) were acquired.

 In the years following Iraqi independence, the Air Force was still dependent on the Royal Air Force.
 The Iraqi government allocated the majority of its military expenditure to the Iraqi Army and by 1936 the Royal Iraqi Air Force had only 37 pilots and 55 aircraft.
 The following year, the Air Force showed some growth, increasing its number of pilots to 127.
 This enabled it to purchase additional aircraft.
-In 1937, following high-level visits in Italy and Great Britain, Iraq placed orders for six Savoia-Marchetti SM.79s, 15 Breda Ba.65s, and 15 Gloster Gladiators.
+In 1937, following high-level visits in Italy and Great Britain, Iraq placed orders for 4 Savoia-Marchetti SM.79s, 25 Breda Ba.65s, and 15 Gloster Gladiators.
 In 1939, 15 Northrop 8As were bought.